tonyisworking/docker-grav-nginx-alpine/README.md

 If you want to load your own `user` folder, then mount your files into `/var/www/grav/user`.
 An example of this is in the sample docker compose file.

+The container is set to run `bin/grav update` and `bin/grav install` on every initialization so it should keep itself updated

-If the container is loaded with `INSTALL_CMS=true` then grav will be re-installed upon initialization into the web root folder.
-Useful if you externally mounted a directory at that location.
+If the container is loaded with environment  `INSTALL_CMS=true` then grav will be re-installed upon initialization into the web root folder.
+Useful if you need to reinstall to an empty directory.

 You can turn on php opcache with `BUILD_ENV=prod`

 I've also loaded a copy of the [html5boilerplate](https://html5boilerplate.com/) 404 page as the 404 page for nginx.

+To run `grav` cli commands just exec into the container with `docker exec -ti {container_name} /bin/bash` then you can `bin/gpm` or `bin/grav` all you want.

 ## Docker-Compose Sample